 Jerry H. Goldfeder is Special Counsel at Stroock & Stroock & Lavan LLP, specializing in election and campaign finance law, public integrity investigations, and regulatory compliance.
 Prior to joining Stroock, he served as Special Counsel to former New York State Attorney General Andrew M. Cuomo.
-He practices law in Manhattan and has represented elected officials and candidates for public office for over thirty-five years—from local office to President of the United States.
+He practices law in Manhattan, and has represented elected officials and candidates for public office for over thirty five years—from local office to President of the United States.

-Prior to his admission to the bar, Prof. Goldfeder studied and taught political science at UCLA and Brooklyn College.
+Prior to his admission to the bar, Prof. Goldfeder taught political science at UCLA and Brooklyn College.
 He was in the first class of the Benjamin N. Cardozo School of Law of Yeshiva University, where he served on the Law Review.

 He is a member of the Board of Advisors of Let America Vote, a member of the Board of the Bella Abzug Leadership Institute, and a trustee of the Museum of the City of New York.

 Mailing AddressFordham University School of Law

 - "How Cuomo Can Tame N.Y.," Albany Times Union, November 4, 2010

 - "Look to New York City for Reform," Albany Times Union, July 26, 2010